PabloBotinGP/PAT-Documentation/docs/introduction.md

 # Introduction

 This documentation defines the **annual data update process** for the PAT (Procurement Analysis Tool) Master DataBook.
+It provides a clear roadmap for maintaining the accuracy, consistency, and usability of the data that powers PAT.

 ## What is PAT?

-The **Procurement Analysis Tool (PAT)** is NREL's comprehensive platform designed to simplify utility-scale energy procurement for organizations of all sizes.
-Whether you're a commercial buyer, local government, university, utility provider, or regulator, PAT helps you navigate the complex landscape of off-site ?renewable? energy procurement with data-driven insights and scenario planning capabilities.
+The **Procurement Analysis Tool (PAT)** is an NREL platform designed to simplify utility-scale energy procurement for organizations of all sizes.
+Whether you're a commercial buyer, local government, university, utility provider, or regulator, PAT helps you navigate the complex landscape of off-site energy procurement with data-driven insights and scenario planning capabilities.

 PAT empowers users to:

 - **Explore energy opportunities** across the United States, including land-based wind, solar, and battery storage technologies.
-- **Compare procurement pathways** such as Power Purchase Agreements (PPAs) and Utility Sleeved Tariffs.
+- **Compare procurement pathways** such as Power Purchase Agreements (PPAs), Competitive Suppliers, Green Tariffs and Green Pricing.
 - **Run scenario simulations** across multiple sites to evaluate the best energy solutions for your organization.
 - **Access personalized results** tailored to your specific goals, experience level, and risk tolerance.

+## Where to Start
 **Before diving into the data update process**, we strongly encourage you to explore PAT at [https://pat.nrel.gov/](https://pat.nrel.gov/) and create your own energy procurement scenario.
 Understanding how the tool works and what data ultimately powers these analyses is crucial for maintaining intentionality throughout the data collection and integration process.
-When you see firsthand how users interact with PAT's features—from technology insights to downloadable resources—you'll better understand the quality and precision required for the underlying Master DataBook that supports these capabilities.
+By interacting with PAT's features—from technology insights to downloadable resources—you'll better understand the quality and precision required for the underlying Master DataBook.

-## What is the Master Databook and how does it support this tool?
+## What is the Master DataBook and How Does It Support This Tool?

-How to understand this large and complex Excel?
-Explain here the different tabs and how to figure out the new columns.

-How frequently must this process take place?
-- Data collection: throughout the year + once a year.
-- Data cleaning and integration.

-What are the steps on this process?
-1. Data Collection
-2. Data Cleaning
-3. Data integration

-How to use this documentation..

-The process must be followed every year to ensure the DataBook and the tool remain **accurate, consistent, and up to date**.
-It is not just a one-time effort, but a recurring workflow that requires discipline and documentation at every stage.

-At a high level, the process includes:

-- **Data collection** — identifying and gathering new datasets and reports from recurring and ad-hoc sources.
+The Master DataBook is a comprehensive Excel file that serves as the backbone of the PAT tool.
+It consolidates years of collected data and provides the essential information required for PAT to identify procurement options for its users.
+This Excel file is organized into multiple interrelated tabs, ensuring that updates in one area are reflected across the entire dataset.
+For a detailed explanation of the structure and how to update these tabs, refer to the [Data Architecture](data_architecture.md) section.

+## Steps

+The process can be summarized into three key stages, each critical to ensuring the accuracy, consistency, and usability of the data:

+- **Data Collection** — This involves identifying and gathering new procurement options from both recurring and spontaneous sources.
+Recurring sources include regularly published reports such as LevelTen quarterly updates or annual EIA releases.
+Spontaneous sources may arise in various forms (e.g., news, articles) and should be included as they are found.
+The goal is to ensure that all relevant data is captured and stored in the "Current Data Collection" folder for future processing.

-- **Data cleaning** — evaluating, pre-processing, and standardizing the information.
+- **Data Cleaning** — This step focuses on evaluating, pre-processing, and standardizing the collected information.
+It involves extracting the relevant data and adapting it into the Master DataBook structure.
+This ensures that the data is accurate, reliable, and ready for integration.
-- **Data integration** — updating the Master DataBook and producing clean CSV outputs for use in the PAT tool.

----

-## Frequency

-The update cycle is performed **once per year**.

-Throughout the year, useful information should still be collected and stored in the “Current Data Collection” folder.
-At the end of each year, the formal update process begins, during which all collected material is cleaned, reviewed, integrated, and delivered to Jill for ingestion into the tool.

-Additionally:
-- Sources that publish on a **regular basis** (e.g., LevelTen quarterly reports, annual EIA releases) must be tracked and listed in this documentation.
-- Sources that publish **spontaneously** should also be noted and integrated into the workflow when relevant.

-The intent is to make each annual update as smooth as possible by maintaining an ongoing collection effort, then consolidating and integrating the data during the yearly update window.
+- **Data Integration** — The final step involves updating the Master DataBook with the cleaned and standardized data.
+This includes organizing the data into the appropriate tabs, ensuring inter-tab consistency, and injecting the new data into a new version of the Master DataBook.